Code-Institute-Submissions/urmv2/README.md

             eye for detail that the author has in presenting their own work.
 Across both disciplines.

-    1. The Site Owner's indication towards this goal is the the choice to include a contact page for the author to promote collaboration and allow potential employers or anyone that is interested in the site content, can reach out to the author.
+    1. The Site Owner's indication towards this goal is the choice to include a contact page for the author to promote collaboration and allow potential employers or anyone interested in the site content, can reach out to the author.

         1. Contact information can easily be found on the footer, across all pages, and through a dedicated contact page.
 [Contact Page](assets/images/contactpg.png) / [Footer Social Links](assets/images/socmed.png)